CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 The `map()` method is used to map the input data to keys and values, the first part of the mapreduce process.
-The input data for the mapper process is passed to `map()` via its first argument, of type `const char *`.
+The input data for the mapper process is passed to `map()` via its first argument, of type `const char *`, that holds the buffer, and its second argument that holds the size of the buffer.
 Note that each single piece of data that you pass to your Yothalot program will result in a call to `map()`.
 So, although it possible to call map on each single piece of data, this will result in a lot of calls to map, each call having some overhead.
 Therefore, you want to provide `map()` with